Saxophone: Materials

-From the earliest days of the saxophone the body and key cups have been made from sheet brass stock, which can be worked into complex shapes.
+From the earliest days of the saxophone, the body and key cups have been made from sheet brass stock, which can be worked into complex shapes.
 The keywork is manufactured from other types of brass stock.
 King made saxophones with necks and bells of sterling silver from the 1930s into the early 1960s.
 Yanagisawa revived this idea in the 1980s and later introduced instruments entirely made of sterling silver.
 Keilwerth and P. Mauriat have used nickel silver, a copper-nickel-zinc alloy more commonly used for flutes, for the bodies of some saxophone models.

-For visual and tonal effect, higher copper variants of brass are sometimes substituted for the more common "yellow brass" and "cartridge brass."
-Yanagisawa made its 902 and 992 series saxophones with the high copper alloy phosphor bronze to achieve a darker, more "vintage" tone than the brass 901 and 991 models.
+For visual and tonal effect, higher copper variants of brass are sometimes substituted for the more common "yellow brass" and "cartridge brass".
+Yanagisawa made its 902 and 992 series saxophones with the high copper alloy phosphor bronze to achieve a "darker", more "vintage" tone than the brass 901 and 991 models.

 Other materials are used for some mechanical parts and keywork.
-Buttons where the fingers contact the keys are usually made from plastic or mother of pearl.
+Buttons where the fingers contact the keys are usually made from plastic or, traditionally, mother of pearl.
 Rods, screw pins, and springs are usually made of blued or stainless steel.
 Mechanical buffers of felt, cork, leather, and various synthetic materials are used to minimize mechanical noise from key movement and to optimize the action of the keywork.
 Nickel silver is sometimes used for hinges for its advantages of mechanical durability, although the most common material for such applications has remained brass.

 Manufacturers usually apply a finish to the surface of the instrument's body and keywork.
 The most common finish is a thin coating of clear or colored acrylic lacquer to protect the brass from oxidation and maintain a shiny appearance.
 Silver or gold plating are offered as options on some models.
 Some silver plated saxophones are also lacquered.
-Plating saxophones with gold is an expensive process because an underplating of silver is required for the gold to adhere to.
+Plating saxophones with gold is an expensive process as an underplating of silver is required for the gold to adhere to.
 Nickel plating has been used on the bodies of early budget model saxophones and is commonly used on keywork when a more durable finish is desired, mostly with student model saxophones.
 Chemical surface treatment of the base metal has come into use as an alternative to the lacquer and plating finishes in recent years.